 The sweet comfort of having a staff job, punching in, doing work that is tasked to you and enjoying free snacks and beverages from the communal kitchen is easy.
 So is having people there that will generally support you.
 And so is having free office supplies.
 Self-employment is typically days on end of solitude where you don’t know where work starts or ends.
 Having someone tell you what to do at work is simple.
 Can you motivate yourself to focus on your work, and create new opportunities for your self?

 If you can’t self-motivate yourself to do much on your own in life, self-employment is not for you.
 In countless ways, I work harder at self-employment and take less than glamorous jobs to get by when needed than the hours I put in on staff.
 I have to find my own work, design my own projects, and stay motivated than watch the hours slip away having fun on Twitter or TripAdvisor.com.
 This week, I didn’t have any work lined up on the creative side.
-So I did some transcribing, which I strangely enjoy (you get to listen to people interview fascinating people and get into this groove where you’re productive yet zoning out and letting your fingers do the work).
+So I did some transcribing, which I strangely enjoy (you get to listen to people interview fascinating people and get into this groove where you’re productive yet zoning out and letting your fingers do the work.
+It’s all about reflection).

 But yesterday’s project was akin to transcribing a riot.
 The recording was done in the food court of a mall and I ended up with a splitting headache.
 Yesterday, I got to take my friend for a coffee around the corner from my apartment to a place we call “the muffin situation”.
 It was sunny, gorgeous, and I knew I could control my own schedule.
 I can schedule acupuncture, going to the gym, bills, phone calls, or return emails whenever I damn well please.